Anshikarawat14/QuizCraft/README.md

 🔄 Responsive & Interactive UI:
 The interface is responsive and intuitive, allowing users to interact easily with the quiz, select answers, and navigate through the quiz smoothly.

-📝 Customizable Content:
-The quiz content, including questions and options, can be easily customized, allowing the app to be used for various quizzes and assessments.